jianliu10/jianliu.github.io/_posts/2018-09-01-technical-note-2018.md

 - No cloud service, It Has no pluggable databases, there is no multitenant architecture, No in-memory capabilities, Has no JSON type support, Comparatively lower performance in I/O throughput and response time.

 Oracle 12c was released in 2014, C stands for cloud.
-- It is Oracle’s first RDBMS designed for the cloud.
+- designed for the cloud.
 It provides Oracle database cloud service,
 - It provides pluggable databases to support rapid provisioning and portability.
-Therefore, It is suitable for self-service provisioning and database as a service.
 It allows running multiple databases on the same hardware while maintaining the security and isolation among the databases.
 - there is multitenant architecture.
 It enables an Oracle database to function as a multitenant container database (CDB)
-- Has in-memory capabilities that provide real-time analytics,
+- ** Has in-memory capabilities that provide real-time analytics, **
-- Has native JSON type support,
+- added JSON data type support,
 - Comparatively higher performance in I/O throughput and response time.

 ### Oracle exadata?

-Oracle exadata is database cloud, either private cloud or public cloud.

-Hardware - The Oracle Exadata Database Machine is engineered to deliver dramatically better performance, cost effectiveness, and availability for Oracle databases.
-Exadata features a modern cloud-based architecture with scale-out high-performance database servers, scale-out intelligent storage servers with state-of-the-art PCI flash, and an ultra-fast InfiniBand networking that connects all servers and storage.
+The Oracle Exadata is engineered to deliver **dramatically better performance**, cost effectiveness, and high availability for Oracle databases.

+Oracle exadata is
+- cloud-based architecture, running on private cloud or public cloud.
+- scale-out high performance database servers
+- scale-out storage servers with state-of-art PCI flash
+- ultra-fast InfiniBan networking that connect all servers and storage
-Software - Unique software algorithms in Exadata implement database intelligence in storage, compute, and InfiniBand networking to deliver higher performance and capacity at lower costs than other platforms.
+- Unique software algorithms implement database intelligence in compute, storage, and networking to deliver higher performance and capacity at lower costs

-Exadata runs all types of database workloads including Online Transaction Processing (OLTP), Data Warehousing (DW), In-Memory Analytics as well as consolidation of mixed workloads.
+Exadata runs all types of database workloads including
+- Online Transaction Processing (OLTP),
+- Data Warehousing (DW),
+- In-Memory Analytics

-Exadata can be purchased and deployed on premises as the ideal foundation for a private database cloud, or can be acquired using a subscription model and deployed in the Oracle Public Cloud or Cloud at Customer with all infrastructure management performed by Oracle.
+Exadata can be purchased and deployed
+- on premises as the foundation for a private database cloud
+- or using a subscription model and deployed in the Oracle 'Public Cloud' or 'Cloud at Customer' with all infrastructure management performed by Oracle.

 ## data warehouse